Silhouettes of people sitting in the Harris Theater, with the screen far ahead of them

 The Harris Theater has installed the necessary equipment to provide closed movie captioning and audio description to patrons for digital films that offer these features.
 Films with captioning and audio description available will be noted when available.

-Donate today!
+Donate Now

 Want behind-the-scenes information about Harris Theater programming?
 Check out these exclusive stories: